 How often should I have my well tested?

 Wells drilled after July 2008 are tested within 30 days, although wells drilled before that were tested only on request.
 After successful initial testing, a properly constructed well would not need re-testing for another 5 or 10 years, however whenever a well has been opened up for repairs or pump replacement, it should be retested.
 Also, if there are any distinct changes in the water quality, we recommend that water testing be done.

 My well has a terrible rotten egg (sulfur) smell.
 What do I do?

 These smells are typically caused by sulfur bacteria or sulfate-reducing bacteria.
 While not harmful, this can be a very unpleasant condition.
-We recommend to first disinfect the well (PDF) and the water system thoroughly.
+We recommend to shock the well and the water system thoroughly (200ppm chlorine concentration).

 Be careful to use a strong enough solution and to make sure the chlorine water gets into every portion of the water pipe system.
 After flushing out the chlorine, if the smell returns, you may want to apply to our office for a sulfur bacteria sample.